betaflight/betaflight/docs/Board - CJMCU.md

  * Plug in a 1S battery to the battery pins
  * Plug in a 5v supply to the 5v serial pins

+The charger will finish when either the battery reaches 4.2v, or the battery's voltage is greater than the charger's input voltage.

 The two nearby LEDs will show the status of charging:

 | Status             | Green LED | Red LED   |